metal3-io/metal3-docs/design/_template.md

 What are the risks of this proposal and how do we mitigate.
 Think broadly.
 For example, consider both security and how this will impact the larger kubernetes ecosystem.

-## Design Details

-- What will actually need to change in the code?
-- What new objects is this going to require?
-- What new fields are needed, for either the Spec or Status section?
-- What other changes (labels, annotations, etc.) are needed?

 ### Work Items